 - This type of mortgage is usually cheaper than taking out a lifetime mortgage for equity release.

-- There is no fixed term for this mortgage so the capital isn’t repaid until the property is sold, usually when you go into long-term care or die.
+- There is no fixed term for this mortgage.
+Therefore, the capital isn’t repaid until the property is sold, usually when you go into long-term care or die.

 - As you repay the interest each month, only the original loan amount has to be repaid at the end.

 - You should have a larger inheritance to pass on to your beneficiaries than if you opt for equity release.

 - You need to prove to the lender that you can afford the interest repayments.

 - If you fail to keep up with your monthly interest repayments, you risk your property being repossessed.

 - You will have less to pass on to your beneficiaries than you would with a repayment mortgage.

 - Your property has to be sold when you go into long-term care or die to repay the capital.